visala123/Eks-infra-repo/README.md

-# Infrastructure as Code: EKS Deployment with Terraform and GitHub Actions
+# Streamlining Kubernetes Deployments: CI/CD with GitHub Actions and Helm for EKS

 This repository provisions an Amazon EKS environment using Terraform.
 It automates VPC, EKS cluster, and ECR setup with CI/CD integration via GitHub Actions.